 Families must notify the Housing Authority in writing within 14 days of a decrease in income.
-Decreases in Total Tenant Payment are to be made effective the first of the month after the change was reported and after the change has occurred.
+Decreases in Total Tenant Payment are to be made effective on the first of the month after the change was reported and after the change has occurred.
 However, no decrease adjustment in TTP is to be processed until all facts have been verified.

-Families must notify the Housing Authority in writing within 14 days of an increase in income, and the Housing Authority may conduct an interim redetermination.
+The Housing Authority may conduct an interim redetermination at the family's request for an increase in income.
 This interim redetermination may serve as the family's next annual reexamination.
 The sole exception to this is annual increases to fixed income sources like Social Security, which will be verified and processed at the next regular annual reexamination.

 XX.
-Restrictions, If Any, on the Number of Moves by a Participant Family

-There are no restrictions on the number of moves by a participant family other than those required by HUD regulation.
-In the case of a participant who wishes to port to a higher cost area, such requests will only be denied in cases of insufficient funding, per 24CFR 982.314.
+Restrictions, If Any, on the Number of Moves by a Participant Family such requests will only be denied in cases of insufficient funding, per 24CFR 982.314.
 In such cases, families will be informed of the potential for insufficient funding at the time they request to port their voucher.
 Additionally, the Housing Authority will keep the request to port open for consideration and will notify the family as soon as funding becomes available.